Choosing the Perfect R&D Partner: What Every MedTech Company Should Know

 Real-world Impact

-The result?
-Fewer false alarms, less burnout, and—most importantly—earlier intervention for patients in trouble.
+Instead of reacting to every alarm, staff received prioritized alerts based on combined risk signals.
+The result was fewer false alarms, reduced burnout, and-most importantly-earlier intervention for patients in trouble.

 Why This Matters for Leaders